 Our team represents clients facing a variety of different white collar crime charges in Mississippi.
-Contact a white collar crime attorney at Smith & Holder, PLLC, so we can review the details of your case and determine whether we can help.
+Contact a Pascagoula white collar crime lawyer at Smith & Holder, PLLC, so we can review the details of your case and determine whether we can help.

 Fraud in connection with state or federally funded assistance programs is defined as knowingly: